Starsailor (band): All the Plans, beginning of hiatus (2007–2009)

 On 20 March 2008, front man James posted on the official Starsailor forum announcing the album had been completed.

 On 16 October 2008 it was officially confirmed that the new album would be called All the Plans and was to be released in March 2009.

 On 3 December, the Boy in Waiting EP was released as a free digital download for those who pre-order the deluxe edition of All the Plans.
 It contained three tracks that did not make the album.

 The album debuted at Number 26 in the UK Album Charts on 14 March 2009, while "Tell Me It's Not Over" spent one week in the UK Singles Chart, reaching No. 73, and peaking at No. 5 in the Belgian Charts, becoming Starsailor's most successful single in that country.

 On 26 April 2009, the band performed at The Tavern pub in Wigan, as part of Channel 4 television's "Grassroot Gigs" series.
 They had never played a concert in the town before, and have played there only once since then.

-Lead singer, James Walsh began to work on a solo project at the end of 2009.
-On 13 November 2009 it was officially announced by The Lancashire Evening Post that Starsailor was on hold and that James Walsh was concentrating on his solo career.
+Walsh began to work on a solo project at the end of 2009.
+On 13 November 2009 it was officially announced by the Lancashire Evening Post that Starsailor was on hiatus and that James Walsh was concentrating on his solo career.

 Reunion, touring and Greatest Hits album (2014–2015)

-Starsailor have reformed, playing support slots at Summer in the City festival in 10 and 11 July at Castlefield Bowl, headlined by Pixies and James.
-Starsailor performed on Rock Zottegem festival in Belgium on 14 July 2014.
-On 3 August 2014 the band performed at the Pentaport Rock Festival held in Incheon, South Korea.
+Starsailor reformed in 2014, playing support slots at the Summer in the City festival on 10 and 11 July at the Castlefield Bowl in Manchester, headlined by the Pixies and James.
+They performed at Rock Zottegem festival in Belgium on 14 July 2014.
+On 3 August 2014, the band performed at the Pentaport Rock Festival held in Incheon, South Korea.
 Their support tour continued in November 2014, supporting them in England at venues like Parr Hall, National Indoor Arena and Royal Albert Hall.
 They returned to the stage in June 2015, when they co-headlined several concerts with Embrace in the USA.

 Starsailor's first greatest hits album, called Good Souls: The Greatest Hits, was released on 18 September 2015.
 The album contained 19 tracks, including all of band's singles to date and two brand new songs "Give Up the Ghost" and "Hold on", recorded with producer Harry Rutherford.

 Starsailor played a second gig in Wigan in 2016, supported by a local band who shared the same management agency.